lincompch/stizun/README.markdown

  * UUID-based invoice generator: Users don't need to remember their login details just to follow a link from an e-mail to their invoice.
+ * Automatic assignment of any supplier's products to your own product category tree after every import.
+This way, a single employee can manage hundreds of thousands of products and tens of thousands of product updates per day.

-It's not quite ready for production yet, but we're getting there!
+It's not ready for production yet, but we're getting there!

 Copryight and licensing statement
 =================================

-Stizun, (C) 2010 - 2011 Ramón Cahenzli
+Stizun, (C) 2010 - 2012 Ramón Cahenzli

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+This is Free Software distributed under the terms of the Apache 2.0 license.

+See the file LICENSE for the full text of the license.

+It is also available on the Web: http://www.apache.org/licenses/LICENSE-2.0.txt

 Licenses of included works
 ==========================